 Here is just of the info you’ll want to print out or have in a field guide:

 5. Learn to Drive Stick

 If SHTF, you might not be able to drive your normal vehicle.
-As Survival Frog says here, it will pay off to know how to drive unconventional vehicles such as trucks, bulldozers, semi-trucks, ATVs, and even tractors.
+It pays to know how to drive unconventional vehicles such as trucks, bulldozers, semi-trucks, ATVs, and even tractors.

 6. Practice Spring Cleaning

 When you are a prepper, “spring cleaning” takes on a new meaning.
 It is good to do a semi-annual check of all your prepping supplies.

 - Throw out any expired food and replace it